 At the next meeting the following week, we stopped planning and stopped focusing on outcomes.
 It was important just to get people to sit in a circle and to share their stories.
 We leveled the playing field to ground the group and their conversation.
 We expressed that everyone was equal in this environment and their unique experiences were valuable and meaningful, and that in this safe space, they'd be heard and respected.
 They opened by talking about who they were, why they were there and why they felt passionate about this case.
-Not only were the black participants frightened to live in their community and angry that the victims and their families had not received justice, they feared that the bold freedom of the known murderers reflected lingering racism and complicity among town whites, and prevented access to opportunities for black citizens.
-They doubted that white residents cared about the murders.
+Not only were the Black participants frightened to live in their community and angry that the victims and their families had not received justice, they feared that the bold freedom of the known murderers reflected lingering racism and complicity among town Whites, and prevented access to opportunities for Black citizens.
+They doubted that White residents cared about the murders.

-For white participants, the events instantiated other, equally complex emotions.
+For White participants, the events instantiated other, equally complex emotions.
 There was hope that the history would stay buried.
-There was shame and guilt that such horrific attacks occurred and that the white establishment had not held anyone accountable, especially when the names of law enforcement and Klansmen who committed the crime were known.
-There was anger and resentment that all whites were somehow to blame for what many viewed as the actions of a few.
-And admittedly, there were those in town who were still glad it happened.
-Through that initial process to create a safe space, they began to dispel myths about each other and to finally unpack one of the most notorious civil rights murders in American history that happened in their backyards yet was reduced to a public secret in town.
+There was shame and guilt that such horrific attacks occurred and that the White establishment had not held anyone accountable, especially when the names of law enforcement officials and Klansmen who committed the crime were known.
+There was anger and resentment that all Whites were somehow to blame for what many viewed as the actions of a few.
+And White participants received criticism from others in town who were still glad it happened.
+Through that initial process to create a safe space, they began to dispel myths about each other and to finally unpack one of the most notorious civil rights murders in American history that happened in their backyards yet had essentially become a public secret in town.

 Powerful stories emerged over the next weeks.
 One participant revealed that her mother and brother were beaten by the Klan the night Mt.
 Zion United Methodist Church was burned.
 She eventually became friends with another member, whose father-in-law was one of the trigger-men who killed three civil rights workers.
 The latter apologized on behalf of her family for the fear that they had caused for the former's family.
-A black teacher who had been fired for wearing a Dashiki to class and who mistrusted all whites, became a trusting member of the group.
-The white head of the local chamber of commerce who received censure and backlash from his white counterparts for what his critics viewed as a betrayal of his race but maintained his commitment to our work.
-Two members from the Mississippi Band of Choctaw Indians broadened the group's understanding of the role race played for their tribe in the cauldron of black and white relations.
+A Black teacher who had been fired for wearing a Dashiki to class and who mistrusted all Whites, became a trusting member of the group.
+The White head of the local chamber of commerce received censure and backlash from his White counterparts for his participation in our conversations (his critics viewed it as a betrayal of his race) but maintained his commitment to our work.
+Two members from the Mississippi Band of Choctaw Indians broadened the group's understanding of the role race played for their tribe in the cauldron of Black and White relations.
 And somewhere in that process, the idea of a call for justice in the case emerged, and the group embraced the idea.
 With that consensus, the Philadelphia Coalition was born, and they called a press conference to issue their call for justice.